Religion, It’s Not What We Think

 There are few things more correct than what I said I was doing back then.
 I was definitely not contending for religion.
 Everything I was doing in those early days was decidedly the opposite of religion.

-Our word, "religion", comes from Latin.
+Our word, “religion”, comes from Latin.
 Cicero is credited as coining the term.
 Originally, his usage was re-legere, which would have meant something like re-lecture or re-read.
-But, it was not long before the concept was tied to religare, meaning, re-bind (ligare is where we get our word, ligament). ((The etymology of religion can be found here))
+But, it was not long before the concept was tied to religare, meaning, re-bind (ligare is where we get our word, ligament).
+1

 I was definitely right.
 I was not someone who was helping to re-bind.
 There was no bringing people to together.
 By and large I understood my responsibility was to separate people from their false views of God.
 Only then could I even begin to possibly help them re-connect.
 But, if I’m honest with myself I don’t think that I ever got there.
 The vast majority of my own life was spent finding the ways that I was wrong to correct and then help others find the ways they were wrong.